maulusck/parrot-wsl/README.md

 # Parrot WSL Build

-This is a work in progress to create a licensed, official and Parrot Team-approved version of Parrot WSL
+This is a work in progress to create a licensed, official and Parrot Team-approved version of Parrot for WSL.

-`
-> The only way we can save Windows as an operative system is to chuck Linux inside of it.
+> The only way we can save Windows as an operative system is to chuck Linux inside of it.\n
-> ~ Bill '*nice software, let me steal it*' Gates *or somebody, idk* `
+> ~ Bill '*let me steal your software*' Gates *or somebody, idk*

 # WSL Distro Launcher Reference Implementation